( of )

 Correct!

 You are looking at a swollen left optic disc.
 At this patient’s young age, the mechanism is probably inflammation, and the condition is labeled “papillitis.”
 It is a form of primarily intraocular (rather than retrobulbar) optic neuritis.
 Because trigeminal afferents do not penetrate that part of the optic nerve, there is no periocular pain.
 Brain/orbit MRI may show enhancement of the optic disc and sometimes intraorbital parenchymal or dural enhancement of the optic nerve.
-Perifoveal yellow exudates (“macular star figures”)
+Perifoveal yellow exudates (“macular star”)

 • often become more apparent within 2 weeks after clinical onset, reflecting the intense leakage of papillary capillaries, and generating the label “neuroretinitis,” although this condition is not really a retinal inflammation.
-Multiple sclerosis does not develop.
-An evaluation for systemic infectious (including syphilitic) and non-infectious inflammatory disorders is reasonable, but often no cause is found.
-Cat scratch disease may be diagnosed if a positive Bartonella serum antibody turns up.
-Most patients who have no signs of infection are treated with corticosteroids, although no controlled trials exist to prove benefit.
-Substantial visual recovery occurs without treatment in 50% to 75% of cases.
+An evaluation for systemic infectious (including syphilis and Lyme disease) and non-infectious inflammatory disorders is reasonable.
+A positive Bartonella serum antibody often turns up, generating a presumption that cat scratch disease is the cause.
+However, no other clinical evidence of that disease is typically found.
+If the Bartonella titer is elevated, patients may be treated with doxycycline.
+If not, corticosteroid treatment is often employed, although there no controlled trials exist to prove benefit of any treatment.